Yan Gomes Player Props: Cubs vs. Marlins

-After hitting .381 with a double, four home runs, a walk and nine RBI in his past 10 games, Yan Gomes and the Chicago Cubs take on the Miami Marlins (who will start Jesus Luzardo) at 6:40 PM ET on Friday.
+The Chicago Cubs, including Yan Gomes (hitting .405 in his past 10 games, with a double, four home runs, a walk and nine RBI), battle starting pitcher Edward Cabrera and the Miami Marlins at LoanDepot park, Saturday at 4:05 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Padres.
+In his last game he had a one-hit performance (1-for-4) against the Marlins.

 Yan Gomes Game Info & Props vs. the Marlins